wp-cli/handbook/commands/export.md

 : Export all post types except those identified.
 Separate multiple post types with a comma.
 Defaults to none.

 [\--post__in=&lt;pid&gt;]
-: Export all posts specified as a comma- or space-separated list of IDs.
+: Export all posts specified as a comma-separated or space-separated list of IDs.
 Post's attachments won't be exported unless --with_attachments is specified.

 [\--with_attachments]
 : Force including attachments in case --post__in has been specified.